 Regular exercise is an essential part of good health for men and women alike.
 Women are not usually trying to build muscle, but should rather work to increase their strength and energy.
 Most men include at least some weight lifting as part of their workout plan, but both sexes should also engage in outdoor activities such as walking, running, biking and swimming.
 These exercises are great for increasing strength and endurance without being too strenuous.
 Some seniors arrive at retirement without having had the time to devote to regular exercise, and walking is a great activity to help them get started on the path to physical fitness.

-Growing a garden has many health benefits, so try planting a garden if you are fortunate enough to have a garden space at your home.
+If you are fortunate enough to have a garden space at your home you can keep physically active while you enjoy planting.
 The produce from even a small garden can provide healthy vegetables for your family most of the summer and into fall.
 You may be surprised at the bounty of tomatoes, green beans, carrots, lettuce and a variety of other veggies that a small garden can produce.
 You can maximize the space by providing supports for climbing vegetables, and this type of planting also makes harvesting easier.